-- 1 Identify a system that will host the Steward process. - 2 Make sure that both clusters can connect to the system through a ping command. - 3 Copy the file steward from a node in the cluster to the Steward system.
+- 2 Make sure that both clusters can connect to the system through a ping command. - 3 Copy the file steward from a node in the cluster to the Steward system.
 The file resides at the following path:

 /opt/VRTSvcs/bin/